SoerenMoeller/automaton-maker/README.md

 - Labels on nodes
 - Multiple lines on edge labels
 - Snapping of text in grid mode
-- Multiple size options
-- View to copy LaTeX from
 - Multi select elements

 ## Bugs